ionos-cloud/cluster-api-provider-proxmox/docs/Development.md

   "kustomize_substitutions": {},
   "extra_args": {
     "proxmox": ["--v=4"]
+  },
+  "debug": {
+    "proxmox": {
+      "port": 30000
     }
   }
+}
 ```
   This file instructs Tilt to use the cluster-api-provider-proxmox and ipam-provider-in-cluster repositories. `allowed_contexts` is used to add
   allowed clusters other than kind (which is always implicitly enabled).

+The optional `debug` section will start CAPMOX with a [delve remote debugger](https://github.com/go-delve/delve/tree/master) listening on port `30000`.
+You will need to forward the port to localhost, e.g. by running `kubectl port-forward deployments/capmox-controller-manager 30000:30000 -n capmox-system`.

 - Change directory to cluster-api-ipam-provider-in-cluster `cd ../cluster-api-ipam-provider-in-cluster`.
 - Reset the git repository to `1d4735`: `git reset --hard 1d4735`.
 This is the last commit that works with Cluster API v1.6 and Go v1.20.